JLanzuisi/Jack-SB/chapters/ch8.md

 and Gary.

 "Then, I'll just have to make it in four."
-I headed toward the aluminum ladder, giving everyone a polite over-the-shoulder finger.
+I headed toward the aluminum ladder, giving everyone an over-the-shoulder finger.